 The amount of oxalate in coffee is becoming a major concern especially among coffee lovers who are also having oxalate sensitivity.
-Off
+Off cause this makes much more sense for those of us who take a cup of coffee after another — throughout the day to get things done.

 Well, lab tests have confirmed that instant coffee seems to have more oxalate per serving compared to what regular coffees has (but coffee, in general, is not a low oxalate).

-However, what seems complicated is that different researches (one by semantic scholar and another by
+However, what seems complicated is that different researches (one by semantic scholar and another by uwhealth have confirmed that people who take regular coffee as their main beverage also have a lesser history of forming kidney stones.

 As in, so far even studies from authoritative bodies like this: ncbi.nlm.nih.gov, cannot comfortably conclude what amount of coffee increases the risk of oxalate crystal formation – instead, the risk seems to go down with consuming more coffee.